thebigfilecom/thebigfile-com-dev/submodules/samples/rust/threshold-ecdsa/README.md

 ```

 #### What this does
-- `dfx start --background` starts a local instance of the IC via the IC SDK
+- `dfx start --background` starts a local instance of the BIG via the BIG SDK
-- `dfx deploy` deploys the code in the user's directory as a canister on the local version of the IC
+- `dfx deploy` deploys the code in the user's directory as a canister on the local version of the BIG

 If successful, you should see something like this: